 The output is linearly proportional to the input.
-For a linear instrument, the sensitivity is constant for the entire range of instrument.
+For a linear instrument, the sensitivity is constant for the entire instrument range.
 Linearity is the most important parameter compared to all other parameters.

-- Linearity is more important than the sensitivity. - Accuracy is more important than resolution.
+- Linearity is more important than sensitivity. - Accuracy is more important than resolution.